qlik-oss/enigma-go/README.md

 - [Runnable examples](./examples/README.md)

 ---
+## Installation

+go get -U github.com/qlik-oss/enigma-go

 ## Getting started

-Connecting to Qlik Associative Engine and interact with a document/app involves at least the following steps:
+Connecting to a Qlik Associative Engine and interacting with a document/app involves at least the following steps:

 1. Create and setup a Dialer object with TLS configuration etc